 The persons named in the proxy card or voting instruction form are directors or officers of the Company designated by the Board.
 A registered Shareholder has the right to appoint as a proxyholder a person or company (who need not be a Shareholder) other than the persons already named by the Board in the proxy card to attend and act on such registered Shareholder's behalf at the Annual Meeting.
 Such right may be exercised by inserting the name of the person or company in the blank space provided in the proxy card or by completing a later dated proxy card.
-The proxyholder does not need to be a Shareholder, but the proxyholder does need to understand that the registered Shareholder's Shares.
+The proxyholder does not need to be a Shareholder, but the proxyholder does need to understand that the registered Shareholder's vote will not be counted unless the proxyholder attends the Annual Meeting and votes the registered Shareholder's Shares.